Cumulocity-IoT/c8y-docs/content/service-terms/service-level-bundle/datahub-sla.md

 {{< product-c8y-iot >}} DataHub provides the following features.

-* **Scalable and economic long-term data storage:** {{< product-c8y-iot >}} DataHub offloads data into economic data lake storage for long-term data retention, permitting you to adapt the retention times of your operational store.
+* **Scalable and economic long-term data storage:** {{< product-c8y-iot >}} DataHub offloads data into economic data lake storage outside of the operational store for long-term data retention, permitting you to shorten the retention times of the more costly operational store.
-* **Advanced data querying:** Data is made available for in-depth analysis to SQL-based analytics tools such as business intelligence, notebook and dashboarding applications.
+* **Advanced data querying:** Long-term data is made available for in-depth analysis to SQL-based analytics tools such as business intelligence, notebook and dashboarding applications.
-* **Configurable offloading:** So-called "offloaders" permit you to select what data is offloaded and how it is mapped into the data lake for user-friendly querying.
+* **Configurable offloading:** So-called "offloading pipelines" permit you to select what data is offloaded and how it is mapped into the data lake for user-friendly, SQL-based querying.
-* TBD: What else to mention here as main points?

 ### Customer responsibilities